antoniobytedev-vitis/vitis-workshop/course/4.Internal memory use/4.4 Working with matrices/exercise/solution.md

     }
 }
 ```

+By partitioning the correct dimension we can increase the throughput exponentially.
+This solution can be improved further by replacing the complete partitioning by a cyclic partitioning with factor=2, achieving the same throughput with a much lower area.
 ## Finished table
 | Metric                        | **Without Partitioning** | **With Complete partitioning**
 | ----------------------------- | ---------------------- | ------------------------------- |